3mdeb/news-and-ideas/post.md

 Jumps
 -----

-Of course we can execute instruction not in an order using jumps.
+Of course, we can execute an instruction not in an order using jumps.

 ```